Jaroslav Pešán: Deployment

-After WWII
+After World War II

-On May 8, 1945, Jaroslav was promoted to a second lieutenant.
+On 8 May 1945, Pešán was promoted to a second lieutenant.
 During the same year, he married and had two children.
-Continuously, Jaroslav worked his way up to the rank of senior lieutenant of infantry.
-During this period, Jaroslav worked across various military positions, including the commander of the 71st parachute battalion's paratrooper school or at the Grande Prague's headquarters.
-On October 23, 1948, Jaroslav was promoted to the captain of infantry.
+Continuously, he worked his way up to the rank of senior lieutenant of infantry.
+During this period, he worked across various military positions, including the commander of the 71st parachute battalion's paratrooper school or at the Grande Prague's headquarters.
+On 23 October 1948, Pešán was promoted to the captain of infantry.
 He served as the chief of a military garrison at Mimoň.
 Soon, he was promoted to the staff captain rank.

 The Communist Party of Czechoslovakia seized power during 1948.
 For political purposes, numerous World War II veterans were dismissed from the military service.
-Jaroslav was dismissed on August 31, 1951.
+Pešán was dismissed on 31 August 1951.
 He was not given any justification for the dismissal.
-Contrariwise, the party banned Jaroslav from obtaining any employment other than in the heavy industry, mining, or agriculture.
-Additionally, Jaroslav and his family, including his two young children, were given 24 hours to abandon their home.
+Contrariwise, the party banned him from obtaining any employment other than in the heavy industry, mining, or agriculture.
+Additionally, Pešán and his family, including his two young children, were given 24 hours to abandon their home.
 The government took their property without offering any compensation.
-Later on, Jaroslav was able to obtain employment as a construction worker and then as a driver.
-After eight years, in 1959, Jaroslav was permitted to start working within the Veterinary Research Institute in Brno.
-Jaroslav died on August 11, 1972.
+Later on, he was able to obtain employment as a construction worker and then as a driver.
+After eight years, in 1959, he was permitted to start working within the Veterinary Research Institute in Brno.
+Pešán died on 11 August 1972.

-In 1992, the Czech government recognized Jaroslav's contribution to anti-Nazi resistance.
-In memoriam, Jaroslav was promoted to the rank of lieutenant colonel of infantry and received several awards and recognitions.
-In 1995, he was also given a memorial plate publicly displayed in a proximity of the brewery in Hradiště nad Jizero.
+In 1992, the Czech government recognized Pešán's contribution to anti-Nazi resistance.
+In memoriam, he was promoted to the rank of lieutenant colonel of infantry and received several awards and recognitions.
+In 1995, he was also given a memorial plate publicly displayed in a proximity of the brewery in Klášter Hradiště nad Jizerou.

-His son is Jaroslav Pešán,a veterinary and politician.
+His son is Jaroslav Pešán, a veterinary and politician.
 The son was a member of the Parliament's lower house, the Chamber of Deputies of the Czech Republic.
 He represented the ODS.